 Demonstrate how the impact of development on existing settlements and outlying properties which form part of these communities will be mitigated as part of the overall development scheme.

-Protect the landscape character of lanes, streets and open spaces within existing settlements such as Church Lane, Gilston Lane and Eastwick Hall Lane.
+Protect the landscape character of lanes, streets and open spaces affected by the development and within existing settlements such as Church Lane, Gilston Lane and Eastwick Hall Lane.

 Make provision for early landscape works and planting of indigenous species with high biodiversity value and species characteristic of the local countryside to strengthen the green buffers around existing settlements and along the existing lanes.